sakixchy/Fate_Watch_Order/README.md

 ## Navigation bar
 ![navbar desktop](assets/css/images/readme/Navbar.png)
 ![navbar mobile](assets/css/images/readme/Navbar-mobile.png) <br>
-This navigation bar sits at the top of the website in a fixed position, making it convinient for users to jump through differemt pages.
+This navigation bar sits at the top of the website in a sticky position, making it convinient for users to jump through differemt pages.
 The links to different pages are in one row of line adjacent to eachother. <br>It's a fully responsive nav-bar, which means no matter what the screen size is, the users won't find it a hassle to navigate.
 The nav bar depending on screen size can take different form to better suit smaller devices.

 # Hero image
 ![hero image](assets/css/images/project-image-hero.webp) <br>
 The "Hero image" as it says, it's an image at the center of attention the moment a user visits the website.
+It has <br>
-It has a image of the promiment figures of the series, therefore meaking theusers fimiliarizing wit the whole ethos.
+an image of the prominent figures of the series, therefore meking the users fimiliarizing with the whole ethos.